Diplomatic recognition: Unrecognized state

 Several of the world's geopolitical entities lack general international recognition, but wish to be recognized as sovereign states.
 The degree of de facto control these entities exert over the territories they claim varies.

 Most are subnational regions with an ethnic or national identity of their own that have separated from the original parent state.
 Such states are commonly referred to as "break-away" states.
 Some of these entities are in effect internally self-governing protectorates that enjoy military protection and informal diplomatic representation abroad through another state to prevent forced reincorporation into their original states.

-Note that the word "control" in this list refers to control over the area occupied, not occupation of the area claimed.
+The word "control" in this list refers to control over the area occupied, not occupation of the area claimed.
 Unrecognized countries may have either full control over their occupied territory (such as Northern Cyprus), or only partial control (such as Western Sahara).
 In the former, the de jure governments have little or no influence in the areas they claim to rule, whereas in the latter they have varying degrees of control, and may provide essential services to people living in the areas.